 Costs of delivery and documentation

-The costs of delivery and documentation will impact on your final quotation especially if dealing with markets that demand certificates of origin or legalisation of documents.
+The costs of delivery and documentation will impact on your final export price, especially if dealing with markets that demand certificates of origin or legalisation of documents.

 You may also need additional packaging in terms of both protection and also culturally appropriate packs for your chosen market.